nuejs/nue/packages/templates/nuejs.org/why.md

 # Build twenty sites as easily as one

+// video: editor -> browser
 [image.tall "/img/filler.svg" size="1000 x 550"]

-[video: editor -> browser]
-  caption: Nue is a multi-site web framework

-## Global design system
+## Share one design system
-A shared foundation that all your sites inherit
+Use a global design system that all your sites inherit from

+// video: edit @base content/styles -> 3 browsers (split screen + mobile)
 [image "/img/filler.svg" size="1000 x 550"]

-[video: edit @base content/styles -> 3 browsers (split screen + mobile)]
-  caption: Work on multiple designs with the same content

-## Built for AI
+## Let AI help with content
-Let AI do what it's best at: content, structure, variations.
-The design system handles the rest
+Use AI for what it's best for: language, content, storytelling.

+// video: Claude Code editing -> Browser windows updating [image "/img/filler.svg" size="1000 x 550"]

+## Build twenty sites as fast as one
+Nue builds multiple sites in milliseconds

+// video:
 [image "/img/filler.svg" size="1000 x 550"]

-[video: Claude Code editing -> Browser windows updating]
-  caption: AI generates content, the design system perfects it

-## It's fast
-Build sites with incredible speed

-[image "/img/filler.svg" size="1000 x 550"]

-[console video: nue build showing multiple sites]
-  caption: One command builds everything.

 ===

 - - -

-# Spin world-class sites without a design team
+## Spin world-class sites without a design team
 Think about the sites you admire.
 Apple.
 Linear.
 Stripe.
 Behind each one sits a team of designers and engineers working to maintain that level of polish.
 Years of iteration.
 Millions in payroll.

 **A global design system changes the equation.**